vietai/dab/README.md

 As of this writing, the result above is already competitive with the state-of-the-art (29.6 BLEU score) [4] without using semi-supervised or multi-task learning.
 More importantly, this result is good enough to be useful for the purpose of this project!
 Check the following Colabs to see how we make use of these translation models to improve result on a real dataset:

-* [Analyse your Translation Models](https://colab.research.google.com/github/vietai/back_translate/blob/master/colab/Vietnamese_Backtranslation_Model_Analysis.ipynb): Play with and visualize the trained models attention.
+:fire: [Analyse your Translation Models](https://colab.research.google.com/github/vietai/back_translate/blob/master/colab/Vietnamese_Backtranslation_Model_Analysis.ipynb): Play with and visualize the trained models attention.

 <p align="center"> <img src="gif/attn_viz.gif"/> </p>

-* [Use Translation Models to Augment An NLP Dataset](https://colab.research.google.com/github/vietai/back_translate/blob/master/colab/Sentiment_Analysis_%2B_Back_translation.ipynb): See an example of how to augment a small NLP dataset in Vietnamese using your translation models and obtain real gains on test set.
+:fire: [Use Translation Models to Augment An NLP Dataset](https://colab.research.google.com/github/vietai/back_translate/blob/master/colab/Sentiment_Analysis_%2B_Back_translation.ipynb): See an example of how to augment a small NLP dataset in Vietnamese using your translation models and obtain real gains on test set.
 On a Vietnamese Sentiment Analysis dataset with only 10K examples, we use back-translation to double the training set size and obtain an improvement of near 2.5\% in absolute accuracy:

 <table align="center">